voximal/asterisk-audiotools/README.md

 # asterisk-audiotools
-Asterisk tools to generate the Sounds files.
+Asterisk/Voximal tool to generate the audio files from TextToSpeech engines.